- Alitura Naturals

 Eduard de Wilde has been the founder of LiveHelfi.com and NoordCode and biohacker since 2010.
 In 1999 he suffered from a anxiety and panic disorder as a result of the side effects of the anti-malarial drug Lariam.
 After trying many types of therapy, he set to work on activating the self-healing capacity of his body.
 Mark Sisson taught him the power of more fat in my diet and less carbohydrates, Wim Hof learned the power of cold and breathing.
 I finally learned the principles of biohacking from Dave Asprey.

 Biohacking is the application of parts of your lifestyle and technology to improve your body's biochemistry and ultimately become a better version of yourself.
 The results are expressed on multiple fronts: easily manage your weight, look healthy, delay old age, more and constant energy and improved concentration and focus.
 Eduard gives presentations on biohacking and soon his training will be published: Hack your age to delay aging and to have more energy tomorrow.
+If you'd like to read more about biohacking, check our page What is biohacking.

 You can leave your e-mail down below to receive a message when the training is ready.